Data Seeder

 Get the root password

-If you need to fetch the password for the GitLab instance that was spun up, execute the following command and use the password given by the output:
+To fetch the password for the GitLab instance that was created, execute the following command and use the password given by the output:

 If you receive cat: /etc/gitlab/initialize_root_password: No such file or directory, please wait for a bit for GitLab to boot and try again.